How to Build Digital Dexterity in the Workplace (+Benefits)

 Digital dexterity is a must for organizations going through digital change projects, and companies must first understand what characteristics are critical to achieving this digital skill set.
 Those qualities include:

-• Scalability: Employees that think ahead and build solutions and processes that can scale growth are a critical asset to building digital dexterity.
+• Scalability: Employees who think ahead and build solutions and processes that can scale growth are critical to developing digital dexterity.

 • Flexibility: Knowing that processes can continuously be improved and new tools can drive innovation is a building block of digital dexterity in a workplace.